How Much Does New Luxury Vinyl Plank Flooring Cost?

 However, this is different for buyers.
 While appraisers may give more value to hardwood floors, luxury vinyl appeals to families with pets and kids.
-You should always make your decision based on your needs and wants.
 It’s always best to consult a Licensed Realtor for more detailed information about home buying and selling.

 How can vinyl plank increase home value?

 If you’re a family looking to purchase a new home that fits your busy lifestyle, that is a value to you, even if it’s not necessarily a direct home value.
 Vinyl is easier to maintain, making it more practical.
 It’s less susceptible to damage, so you can spend less money getting it repaired.